 In terms of what to include in your security awareness training, we wrote an entire post on what topics should be a part of the security awareness training for technology companies.

 Writing and implementing policies and procedures that address all of the requirements in HIPAA is only the first step.
 The next step is proving it.
-For HIPAA training, both security and privacy, you first need to create a policy and procedure that outlines the type and frequency of training.
+For HIPAA training, both security awareness and privacy, you first need to create a security awareness policy and procedure that outlines the type and frequency of training.
 You then need to ensure you have evidence showing completion of training for all employees, with associated completion dates.
 Rarely, you may get asked by an auditor to show content of training so it is best to make sure you have easy access to this as well.

 Google Forms and Sheets can be used for evidence of training, though it can get unruly with lots of employees and multiple required types of training.